cmu-hxiong-qierl/parallel-compressors/README.md

 #### Machine Resources

-Development would be on laptops, while test would be on GHC machines and bridge machines, for a regular multi-core machine case and an extremely multi-core machine case respectively.
+Development would be on laptops, while test would be on GHC machines and PSC bridge machines, for a regular multi-core machine case and an extreme multi-core machine case respectively.
 GPUs are not in the plan because it's not suitable for the compression.

 #### Reference